tt-acm/GrasshopperLive/README.md

 ![Grasshopper](/Videos/GrasshopperLiveAnimationLogo.gif)

 Inspired by the collaborative nature of web applications like [Google docs](https://www.edu.uwo.ca/ISC2/technology/img/google.gif) and Google sheets, _Grasshopper Live_ is a system to synchronize [Grasshopper](https://www.grasshopper3d.com/) definitions in real-time, allowing multiple users to modify the same file from different environments.
-As a user, you simply checkout the latest version of your definition, activate Grasshopper live together with your friends, and you are then able to see eachothers changes to the document (like adding/deleting/moving components).
+As a user, you simply checkout the latest version of your definition and activate _Grasshopper Live_ together with your friends.
+You are then able to see each others changes to the document in real-time.

 ## Context
 _Grasshopper Live_ was developed from scratch under 24 intense hours at the [AEC Hackathon](http://aechackathon.com) January 2019, in Copenhagen, Denmark.
 Hack team consisted of: